open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.Http/README.md

 the raw request and response objects.
 The `Enrich` action is called only when `activity.IsAllDataRequested` is `true`.
 It contains the activity itself (which can be enriched), the name of the event, and the actual raw object.
-The object type is different for `HttpClientInstrumentationOptions` vs `HttpWebRequestInstrumentationOptions` and is detailed below.
+The object type is different for .NET Core vs .NET Framework applications and is detailed below.

-#### HttpClientInstrumentationOptions

-For event name "OnStartActivity", the actual object will be `HttpRequestMessage`.
+For event name "OnStartActivity", the actual object will be `HttpRequestMessage` in .NET Core applications and `HttpWebRequest` in .NET Framework applications.

-For event name "OnStopActivity", the actual object will be `HttpResponseMessage`.
+For event name "OnStopActivity", the actual object will be `HttpResponseMessage` in .NET Core applications and `HttpWebResponse` in .NET Framework applications.

 For event name "OnException", the actual object will be `Exception`.